 According to a Federal Reserve Bank survey on Americans' economic well-being, more than 76 million Americans (or 31 percent) report to be, “struggling to get by or just barely making it.”
 Although this is an improvement over previous years when 38 percent reported having financial struggles, many families still live hand-to-mouth.
 Some don’t have steady jobs and work unpredictable hours.
 Other people even work two jobs and still struggle.

-Furthermore, this survey reveals that almost half of all adults would not be able to afford an unexpected expense of only $400.
+Furthermore, this survey reveals that almost half of all adults would not be able to afford an unexpected expense of only $400 without an online personal loan.
 And 46 percent of adults in the US say they would need a loan to cover an expense like this because they lack savings.
 For families dealing with persistent economic struggles who need assistance, there are options, some of which are listed below.

 The average American family spends a third of their income on housing.
 Families who rent a home or apartment will never see a return on the money spent on rent.
 And while, home ownership can be a path to stability, for struggling families, buying a home is a pipe dream.
 Poor credit or lack of savings keeps many of them from purchasing a home.